COLIN STEWART ROBERTSON MBA – MRICS – MCIArb WORKPLACE DISCUSSION PAPER

 The origins of workplace disputes may be many and varied but they generally have a common theme in the change of one or more of the parties’ behaviour that isn’t understood, received well or appreciated by the other party(ies).
 Often a party will comment that they were, initially, very good friends with the other party until the occurrence of a specific event.

 Disputes generally escalate because a negative reaction to the original behavioural change is taken badly.
-Neither of the parties often understand nor appreciate what has happened and retreat into their bunkers.
-Further, support, or perceived support, by colleagues of either party reinforces views that the other party is mounting a vendetta.
+Neither of the parties often understand, nor appreciate, what has happened and retreat into their bunkers.
+Further, support, or perceived support, by colleagues of either party can reinforce views that the other party is mounting a vendetta.
 Once other colleagues detect what is going on they can often stay clear of one or more of the parties so as to not to get involved or be asked to comment on the other party.

 This then can lead to a feeling of isolation by one of the parties who can then begin to worry about going to work.
 This in turn can escalate into stress and time off work, which essentially makes things worse.

-So why can’t a simple sit round a table with a Line Manager or HR person sort this out?
+So why can’t we simply ‘sit around a table’ with a Line Manager or HR person to sort this out?

 1. There is no structure to such a meeting other than a re-run of what has happened and the expectation that the parties will be receptive enough to find a resolution to a long running dispute.